JosieOnGit/Luniks/Historic Events/List of notable people.md

 ### Vitaly Leremkov
 Leremkov's story is described in [[Vitaly Leremkov, 2039-2095]].
 ### Dénis Terczekv
 Of Kérisantic descent, affiliated with the private division responsible for tracking down Leremkov's Labs, as well as Leremkov himself.
-Appears in [[Leremkov - BREACH]], alongside a number of other squad members:
+Appears in [[BREACH]], alongside a number of other squad members:
 - Leo Hartleigh
 - Mike Kungsen
 - Emil Bilczátni